Should You Tell Your Boss About Your ADHD?

 Legal and professional considerations for adults with ADHD who are seeking accommodations at work.

 When a client asks, “Should I tell my boss about my ADHD?” my answer is almost always “No.” Many adults with ADHD who have just received their diagnosis are so relieved and elated to know — finally — the source of their symptoms that sharing the news of their diagnosis with the world seems like a natural, liberating thing to do.
-They tell family, friends, and the boss, often believing that the big guy will tolerate their tardiness or missed deadlines now that he knows what’s causing them.
+They tell family, friends, and the boss, often believing that he or she will tolerate their tardiness or missed deadlines now that it’s clear what’s causing them.

 The problem is, the boss might not.
 Not everyone is positive or knowledgeable about ADHD, and you don’t want your boss thinking you are making excuses.
-Even if he does know about the condition, he may not have the time, resources, or inclination to help you overcome workplace shortcomings.
+Even if she does know about the condition, she may not have the time, resources, or inclination to help you overcome workplace shortcomings.

 The following step-by-step plan will help you get services at work without having to spill the beans.
 It will also help you manage a meeting with your employer if it does become necessary to disclose your condition.